Sydney-Informatics-Hub/nf4ls-materials/docs/instructor.md

 ### 1.4 Running pipelines

 In this lesson, you will guide learners through executing the basic pipeline developed in the previous section using `nextflow run`.
-The focus here is to highlight the key outputs, and help learners understand these in detail.
+The focus here is to highlight the **key outputs, and help learners understand these in detail.
 This includes the Nextflow log that is printed to the terminal, the importance of unique run names and hashes, and the files output by the pipeline such as the `work` directory.
 Once the `work` directory is explained, you will lead into how this is used as a cache for resuming workflows with the `-resume` flag.
 Finally, you will explain the `publishDir` directory to show how outputs can be organised more conveniently.

 - After running a pipeline, teach learners how to read the terminal output and understand the key lines of the Nextflow log.
 Explain line-by-line and in detail.
 - Emphasise the importance of the `work` directory for storing logs and how it plays a role in caching and resuming workflows
 - Be direct with learners: Nextflow runs produces many files.
 Using `publishDir` is a best practice to keep the outputs you want organised, in a predictable place, especially as workflows scale up.
+- This is a key feature that Nextflow has over, for example, bash scripts.
+You will need to manually write a checkpointing feature in bash, whereas it come "out of the box" in Nextflow.

+### 1.5 Inputs and channels

+This lesson introduces channels with exercises to create a channel, passing a string into a process, and updating the process to expect a string input.

+Emphasise that **channels are one of the trickiest concepts to learn in Nextflow**, but **getting it right is crucial as it is what makes Nextflow efficient and reproducible**.
+It can be tempting for new learners to manually process inputs and outputs within R or Python scripts (with exceptions: creating folders, moving files, error/file checking), but this **must** be done the Nextflow way, using channels.

+Reassure learners that this lesson will focus on a conceptual introduction to channels, and Part 2 will provide learners with opportunities to implement channels for different bioinfomatics use cases.
+There are different ways that channels should be used, and manipulated with groovy, but this is beyond the scope of this introductory workshop.
+Suggest useful resources such as [Nextflow patterns](https://nextflow-io.github.io/patterns/) which have examples of different use cases using channels.

+Key things to mention:

+- Channels are the backbone of Nextflow workflows.
+It passes information (data, parameters, values) into and between processes.
+- Channels are how Nextflow allows you to run jobs in parallel - when set up correctly Nextflow will automatically figure out which jobs are ready to be run.
+- Clarify the difference between multiple inputs vs. multiple channels
+- DO NOT use publishDir as an input to a process. publishDir is a way to organise important output files after jobs finish running.
+Use channels.

 ## Part 2